-Are you secretly convinced that you’ll just never change?
+Are you secretly convinced that you’ll just never learn how to change the habit of laziness?
 Keep reading, because I’ve got some simple tips you can use every day to break lazy habits and become more productive.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.